GoogleCloudPlatform/k8s-config-connector/README.md

 customization or templating tool can be used to manage test vs. production versions of an application across both Kubernetes and GCP.

-This repository contains Config Connector resource configs.
+This repository contains Config Connector CRDs, install bundles, and sample resource configurations.

 For simple starter
 examples, please refer to [Cloud Foundation Toolkit Config Connector Solutions](https://github.com/GoogleCloudPlatform/cloud-foundation-toolkit/tree/master/config-connector/solutions).

 For more information about Config Connector, see https://cloud.google.com/config-connector/docs/overview.